(Disclosure: Some of the links below may be affiliate links)

 Did you know you can do the same thing with Kindle ebooks?
 Not many people know that, but you can rent Kindle ebooks to make it much cheaper.

 Several services offer this.
 But the one I prefer is the Kindle Unlimited service.
-It is the official service from Amazon.
+It is the official service of Amazon.
 It allows you to rent up to 10 ebooks at a time.
 Once you want new ebooks, you have to return another one.

 It is a great service if you read a lot.
 You can try it for free for 30 days.
 After that, it will cost you 9.99 USD per month.
-It is about a bit more than the average price of one ebook per month.
-So if you purchase more than one ebook per month, this is the way to go!
+The monthly price is about a little more than the average price of one ebook.
+So if you purchase more than one ebook monthly, this is the way to go!

 Unfortunately, this service is not available in all countries.
 But it is available in the United States and Europe!

 2. Track Kindle book deals with eReaderIQ

 Recently, I found a few personal finance ebooks at discounts of up to 80%.
 I immediately bought a few.
 I was lucky to find these discounts.
-Then, I wondered if I could track these discounts.
-It turns out I can!
+Then, I wondered if we could track these discounts.
+It turns out we can!

 As you can see, you can even find free ebooks!
 There are many search options to refine your search.